REACH legal text

 - Commission delegated regulation on agronomic efficiency and safety criteria for by-products in EU fertilising products

-New proposal on digital labelling for fertilising products
+Digital labelling for EU fertilising products

 Derogations from the cadmium limit value in phosphate fertilisers